 - Children under age 10 must ride — not walk or march — in the parade and must be accompanied by a responsible adult.
 It is simply too hot and the parade route is too long for young children to walk.
 Riding in a vehicle is preferred; "riding" can also mean a bicycle, scooter or similar conveyance, but in such instances, a vehicle must follow/accompany the entry for emergency purposes.
 It is strongly advised that all participants bring water, especially for children and seniors.

 - Under age 18, HELMETS ARE REQUIRED for all riders of bicycles, skateboards, inline skates, scooters (motorized or not), motorcycles, etc.; age 18 and older, HELMETS ARE REQUIRED FOR MOTORCYCLES and strongly encouraged for all other human-powered modes of conveyance.
 ALL LAWS relating to helmet use will be enforced by the Sheriff's Department.
 Violators are subject to disqualification and ejection from the parade.

 - EACH individual parade participant must sign a Liability Waiver.
 In the case of a minor, a parent or guardian must sign.
-The Liability Waiver should be returned with the parade Entry Forms and fee payment.
-If it is not known exactly who will participate in the entry, complete the waiver as best you can, and mail it with your entry forms.
-Additional participants, or their parents or guardians, may add their signatures to the Liability Waiver at Check-In on parade day.
+The Liability Waiver must be submitted at check-in on parade day.
+It can be submitted earlier by mail (SCV Fourth of July Parade / P.O.
+Box 802993 / Santa Clarita CA 91380).
 NO PERSON MAY PARTICIPATE IN THE PARADE WITHOUT A SIGNATURE ON FILE.

 - Parade check-in opens at 6 a.m. at the Veteran's Historical Plaza.
 Registration closes PROMPTLY AT 7:30 AM.
 Late arrivals (after 7:30 a.m.) cannot be accommodated.
 (Equestrian entries check in at Hart Park and must be ready for inspection at 7:30 a.m.)